7 Best Opera Houses To Visit!

 5. Sydney Opera House, Sydney, Australia

 Visited by over 8 million people every year, the Sydney Opera House was included on the UNESCO World Heritage List under the World Heritage Convention in 2007.
 This masterpiece by Jørn Utzon is known for its architectural creativity and beauty and is hard to miss when you visit the city.
 The Sydney Opera House has been welcoming people since October 1973 and is undoubtedly one of the best places to visit not just in Australia but in the world.
+Check out our Australia holiday tour packages for the tour itinerary.

 6. Paris Opéra, Paris, France